Need Help With SSD Benefits? Our Toledo Social Security Disability Attorneys Are Here

 The Social Security Administration maintains a “Listing of Impairments” that will automatically qualify an individual with certain conditions for disability.
 If your medical condition is included or is equivalent to one in the “Listing of Impairments”, your chances of being approved are much higher.
 However, if your medical condition(s) is not included in the “Listing of Impairments”, but is severe enough to prevent you from being able to engage in sustained gainful activity, you can still be eligible for benefits.

 What Does the Social Security Disability Application Process Entail?

 You can apply for SSDIB benefits online at the Social Security website, or in person at your local Social Security office (by appointment only).
 You can only file an SSI application at your local Social Security office (by appointment only), you are not able to apply for SSI benefits online.
 Be sure to fill out the application correctly.
 Many applications are rejected simply because they are missing necessary information.
 Having experienced Social Security Disability attorneys, such as the team at Schaffer & Associates, LPA, assist you with filing the application can ensure that the application is completed properly.
 Once your application has been submitted, it will be reviewed by a case adjudicator, and a decision will be made.

 If your initial SSD application is denied, do not despair!
-Contact knowledgeable Social Security Disability attorneys, such as the attorneys at Schaffer & Associates, who can appeal the decision.
+Contact a knowledgeable Toledo Social Security Disability attorney, such as the attorneys at Schaffer & Associates, who can appeal the decision.
 There are four levels of appeal following a denial of the original SSD application.
 These levels include reconsideration, a hearing by an Administrative Law Judge, a Review by the Appeals Council, and a Federal Court review.
 While these appeals undoubtedly take time, a significant number of SSD applicants who appeal are eventually approved.
 If approved, your benefits can be retroactive.